-First Friends of New Jersey and New York upholds the inherent dignity and humanity of immigrants who are impacted by the immigration and enforcement system.
-We provide compassion and hope through connections with volunteers dedicated to helping them rebuild their lives.
+First Friends of New Jersey and New York upholds the inherent dignity and humanity of immigrants who are impacted by the immigration enforcement system.
+We provide compassion and hope through connections with volunteers dedicated to helping them survive detention, gain freedom and rebuild their lives.

 A society where immigrants are welcomed, valued and empowered.

 Immigrants, asylum seekers and their families in New Jersey and New York whose lives have been impacted by the U.S. immigration and enforcement system.

 FIRST FRIENDS NEWS & EVENTS

 Stay current with our upcoming events, volunteer opportunities, and success stories.

 COVID POSITIVE FRIENDS IN DETENTION CENTERS

 TOTAL NUMBER OF DETAINED FRIENDS VISITED

 Hear directly from both detained friends and our compassionate volunteers.